A warm welcome to

 - Self contained one-bedroomed cottage in the sunny south wing of our Listed Grade II railway station.
 The late Duke of Northumberland used the Gentlemen's Waiting Room, now the lounge.

 - Planted sunny line side garden and gravelled patio with choice of seating, large gas barbecue, bird table, bird bath.
-I provide seed for you in the cottage if you would like to feed them, we have a lot of wrens.
+At the moment we have a pair of rooks and kestrels fighting over a nesting site in the garden so it may not be possible to feed the birds this spring.

 - Warkworth village, golf course and beach - approximately one mile away.